 - A sprig of curry leaves

-Soak the millets for a couple of hours.
+Soak the millets for half an hour.

-In a pressure cooker, heat the oil.
+In a pressure cooker, heat the ghee.

 Add mustard seeds, allow to sputter.
 Add cumin seeds, urad dal, asafetida and curry leaves.
 Fry for 30 seconds.